tonai/react-per-form/doc/docs/api/useInput.md

 ## Returns

-`useInput` return an object with the following shape:
+`useInput` returns an object with the following shape:

 | Property | Type               | Description                                                                                                                                                                        |
 | -------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |